mariobot/MicrosoftLearn/README.md

 This folder hold a practical lab to understand the clean architecture with a practical model applied.
 * Part 1 video on the next list https://www.youtube.com/watch?v=hCG38mYnrMc&list=PLOnQtvVd3KIRVH8jk8mEyGaYD-wua5sXC

+## Hydro Create .NET apps with SPA feeling. [**_hydro_**](hydro)

+This folder hold a project to use Hydro framework in a WebApp not using JS
+* Create the basics components explained in this documentation page https://usehydro.dev/features/components.html